paddyhockey1/NHL-Player-Quiz-project-2/README.md

   Duckduckgo.
 This error only seems to occur within the desktop browser as I deployed my page to the Firefox mobile browser and did not encounter any issues.
 After further research online, I found that this appeared to be a common issue with Firefox not displaying background-gradient patterns in a similar fashion to other browsers, both desktop and mobile.

+  * Some of the boxes that contain answers will not align directly under question image on Safari on iOS as they do in other mobile browsers.
+I have tried this in a number of mobile browsers such as: Chrome, Opera, Firefox and Duckduckgo and have not experienced this issue on any of them, even using these other browsers on mobile iOS.

  # Deployment

   * The site was created using Gitpod and deployed through Github using the repository "NHL-Player-Quiz".